nextflow-io/website/content/blog/2016/docker-and-nextflow.md

 During several successful 'hackathon' meetings the best approach was determined and implemented in a joint effort.
 I undertook the task of wrapping the procedure up into a Nextflow pipeline with a view to replicating the results across our different institutions and allow the easy execution of the pipeline by researchers anywhere.

 Creating the Nextflow pipeline ([here](http://www.github.com/skptic/lncrna-annotation-nf)) in itself was not a difficult task.
-My collaborators had documented their work well and were on hand if anything was not clear.
-Problems however arose when we tried to port and replicate the results across the different institutions.
+My collabrators had documented their work well and were on hand if anything was not clear.
+However installing and keep aligned all the pipeline dependencies across different data centers was still a challenging task.

-The pipeline is typical of many in bioinformatics, consisting of binary executions, bash scripting, R, perl and bioperl modules.
-We found the bio-perl modules in particular where very sensitive to the various versions in the *long* dependancy tree.
-The solution was to turn to [Docker](link to docker and Nextflow blog).
+The pipeline is typical of many in bioinformatics, consisting of binary executions, BASH scripting, R, Perl, BioPerl and some custom Perl modules.
+We found the BioPerl modules in particular where very sensistive to the various versions in the *long* dependency tree.
+The solution was to turn to [Docker](https://www.docker.com/) containers.

 I have taken this opportunity to document the process of developing the Docker side of a Nextflow + Docker pipeline in a step-by-step manner.

 ###Docker Installation

 By far the most challenging issue is the installation of Docker.
 For local installations, the [process is relatively straight forward](https://docs.docker.com/engine/installation).
-However difficulties arise as computing moves to the cluster.
+However difficulties arise as computing moves to a cluster.
 Owing to security concerns, many HPC administors have been reluctant to install Docker system-wide.
-This is changing and Docker developers have been responding to many of these concerns with updates addressing these issues.
+This is changing and Docker developers have been responding to many of these concerns with [updates addressing these issues](https://blog.docker.com/2016/02/docker-engine-1-10-security/).

 That being the case, local installations are usually perfectly fine for developing pipelines.
 One of the golden rules in Nextflow development is to have a small test dataset that can run the full pipeline in minutes with few computational resources, ie can run on a laptop.

 If you have Docker and Nextflow installed and you wish to view the working pipeline, you can perform the following commands to obtain everything you need and run the full lncrna annotation pipeline on a test dataset.

     docker pull skptic/lncrna_annotation
-    git clone skptic/lncrna-annotation-nf
-    cd lncRNA-Annotation-nf
-    nextflow run lncRNA-Annotation-nf -with-docker
+    nextflow run skptic/lncrna-annotation-nf -with-docker

 If the following does not work, there could be a problem with your Docker installation.

 ###The Dockerfile

 The `Dockerfile` contains all the instructions required by Docker to build the Docker image.
 It provides a transparent and consistent way to specify the base operating system and installation of all software, libraries and modules.

 We begin by creating a file `Dockerfile` in our Nextflow project directory.
 The Dockerfile begins with: